cjus/node-neo4j-presentation/presentation/teleprompt.md

 Here is the `alex.js` example from the Github repo associated with this presentation.

-We begin by defining the location of our neo4j database instance.
+We begin by :defining: the location of our neo4j database instance.

-I'm running mine on my laptop, so I specify `localhost`.
+I'm [running] mine on my laptop, so I specify [localhost].

-The `bolt://` portion tells Neo that we'd like to use the faster binary connection protocol, instead of the HTTP version.
+The `bolt://` portion tells Neo :that: [we'd like to use the faster binary connection protocol], instead of the HTTP version.

-We then require the neo4j-driver and prepare an auth object to pass to the neo4j.driver setup.
+We then require the [neo4j-driver] and prepare :an: [auth object] to pass to the [neo4j.driver] setup.

-With a driver created we define an error handler.
+With :a: [driver created] we define an error handler.

-Next, we create a driver session and run (execute) a Cypher query.
+Next, we create a [driver session] and run a Cypher query.

-Note that the run function accepts two parameters and returns a JavaScript promise.
+Note that the [run function] accepts [two] parameters and returns a JavaScript promise.

-The first parameter to the run function is the query template and the second is an object with the  query's parameters.
+The [first parameter] to the run function is the [query template] and the second is an object with the [query's parameters].

-This allows Neo to cache query plans (template) for added efficiency.
+This allows Neo to cache query plans (as template) for added efficiency.

 We then use the `.then` and `.catch` functions to handle the promise resolve or reject cases.

-Here is the output from the previous code.
+Let see the output.

 We see the information returned from the Cypher query.

 ---

-In this next example, we run the query where Susan is checking her network for a person who has an interest in business.
+In this [next example], we run the [query] :where: Susan is checking her network for a person who has an interest in business.

-Our query attempts to find a path from Susan to a person with an interest in business.
+Our query attempts to [find a path] from Susan to a person with an [interest in business].

 That person turns out to be Jane.

 And the output is:

 Using the code patterns we've seen you'd be able to perform insert, update and delete operations to build more complex applications.